WordPress/openverse/documentation/meta/release_and_deployment/index.md

 The API, frontend, catalog, and ingestion server all experience "true" production releases and deployments that are distinct from the release and deployment of the `latest` docker image or repository code.
-The API and frontend are automatically deployed whenever a production release occurs, following the same deployment process as their staging counterparts (despite having different release processes).
+The API and frontend are automatically deployed whenever a maintainer creates a production release, following the same deployment process as their staging counterparts (despite having different release processes).
 Neither the "staging" or "production" ingestion servers run the `latest` code in most circumstances, and are usually deployed together as a result of a production release.
-While the catalog always runs the latest DAG code (via the DAG sync operation on merges to main), it only receives updates to dependencies (including Airflow itself), after a production release and manual deployment.
+While the catalog always runs the latest DAG code (via the DAG sync operation on merges to main), it only receives updates to dependencies (including Airflow itself), after a production release and subsequent manual deployment.

 ### API and Frontend